 3. Tweak – Finish with the settings such as the interval between welcome message replay or times it will be played before disconnecting the caller.
 You can also set the working hours so they match with operating hours of your business.

 Lastly, create self-serve resources.
 Some of the customers’ inquiries (if not the most) will replicate each other.
-Thus, instead of answering the same question over and over it’d be better to provide customers with the resources that’d help them find an answer on their own.
-This way you relieve some of that volume from your customer service reps by redirecting a part of the traffic to passive resources that need to active engagement from your team.
+Thus, instead of answering the same question over and over, it’d be better to provide customers with the resources that’d help them find an answer on their own.
+This way you relieve some of that volume from your customer service reps by redirecting a part of the traffic to passive resources that need active engagement from your team.

 Clarity is oftentimes being falsely linked to accuracy.
-While accuracy tells whether or not the answer you provide is true, the clarity tells how understandable that message is.
+While accuracy tells whether or not the answer you provide is true, clarity tells how understandable that message is.

-In other words, while your answer might be accurate, it might turn out not be helpful at all as the person won’t know how to apply it.
+In other words, while your answer might be accurate, it might turn out not to be helpful at all as the person won’t know how to apply it.

 That’s why clarity is as important as accuracy.

 Clarity, although often overlooked, plays a big role in how your customers perceive your service.
-Sadly, some of the customer service reps simply want to get the job done and provide customers with procedurally-structured answers that are hard to understand.
+Sadly, some of the customer service reps simply want to get the job done and provide customers with procedurally structured answers that are hard to understand.

 On the other hand, you can meet customer service reps that will guide you all the way until you get an issue resolved.
-Plus, they will send you some helpful tips on your email.
+Plus, they will send you some helpful tips in your email.

 I guess you can tell on your own which service is better and why.

-To always serve your clients with the clarity it’s good to set some norms and set standards regarding how the customers should be treated.
+To always serve your clients with clarity it’s good to set some norms and set standards regarding how the customers should be treated.